 Hochman Basic Writing Skills

 Cambridge language specialists also provide direct instruction in the process of writing, which gives students the structure and organizational strategies integral to the task.
 Lessons emphasize planning, outlining, proofreading, and editing.
-Study skills including note taking, paraphrasing, and summarizing.
-Mechanics of language and writing, and grammar are included and practiced.
+Study skills including note taking, paraphrasing, and summarizing are incorporated as well.
+Mechanics of language, writing, and grammar are included and practiced.
 The primary emphasis is on providing a framework for organizing written expression while building linguistic complexity.

 Since many students have difficulty applying the writing skills learned in one class to the subject matter of another, reinforcement is important.
 Therefore, teachers of science, social studies, mathematics, art, etc. help to carry over and reinforce the skills the students have learned in their writing classes.
 This consistent reinforcement of writing skills assures that students learn to think and write with precision and confidence.